dbuscombe-usgs/doodle_labeller/README.md

 This software is undergoing development and is subject to frequent change.
 In particular, 1d and 4d imagery has not been extensively tested so please expect bugs.
 Proper documentation is forthcoming.

-I know the brush thickness buttons doesn't change on the present tile - we are working on a fix
+I know the brush thickness buttons doesn't change on the present tile - I am working on a fix

 ### Getting set up video